-Lindsey has worked as an Occupational Therapist within the NHS for the past 15 years, working with many people experiencing chronic, disabling fatigue, pain and other associated symptoms such as digestive complaints and cognitive impairment.
+I have worked as an Occupational Therapist within the NHS for the past 15 years, working with many people experiencing chronic, disabling fatigue, pain and other associated symptoms such as digestive complaints and cognitive impairment.
 I was becoming increasingly frustrated by the lack of treatment options for many people with chronic conditions - the general advice seemed to be "take a pill and live with it."
-I came to realise that something needed to change when she met 3 different clients within a very short space of time who were all severely debilitated by fatigue and/or pain.
-Their options for treatment under current health care provision had either been exhausted or were inaccessible due to the level of disability.
+I came to realise that something needed to change when I met 3 different clients within a very short space of time who were all severely debilitated by fatigue and/or pain.
+Their options for treatment under current health care provision had either been exhausted and were ineffective, or were inaccessible due to the level of disability.

 'Margaret' was a carer for her disabled husband and under a considerable degree of stress.
 As her husband's level of dependency and mood worsened, so did hers.
 She began experiencing a wide range of symptoms - insomnia, fatigue, altered sensation, low mood, anxiety, cognitive impairment.
 Over a relatively short space of time she went from being an independent woman to needing carers to assist with daily tasks.
 After assessments by her GP, I requested referral to the local ME service but these did not offer any home visits so accessing these was extremely difficult for her due to fatigue and caring responsibilities.
 Her life had become restricted to spending most of the time in bed crying.